 Tailgating is poor driving etiquette, and tailgating in bad weather is simply asking for trouble.

-Even in perfect weather conditions, with your concentration entirely on the road, you have to keep a distance of at least two seconds from the following vehicle; failure to do so will result in you rear-ending the car in front should they suddenly stop.
+Even in perfect black rhino wheels conditions, with your concentration entirely on the road, you have to keep a distance of at least two seconds from the following vehicle; failure to do so will result in you rear-ending the car in front should they suddenly stop.

 During wet weather conditions, the distance between you and the vehicle should be around 4 seconds to accommodate the excess water on the road that can dramatically hinder your ability to brake in time.

 For icy conditions, the distance between two vehicles goes up to a staggering 8 seconds, as icy roads offer minimal grip and will take a much longer time for your car to be at a complete standstill when you brake.